Some of these “review” tasks we might not have done in class yet, or they might not all have been covered by the videos I’ve assigned.

 11) Set up a custom permalinks structure so that site’s URLs look like this: localhost:8888/canada/western-canada/british-columbia.

-(Windows users might not see the 8888 port number).
+(Windows users will not see the 8888 port number).

 You do this in Settings > Permalinks, selecting Custom and then clicking on the buttons that will give you the desired URL structure.